 And to finish off the day we were treated to a magnificent prairie sunset.

-A few things you should know about cross-country skiing in Whiteshell Provincial Park
+What should know about cross-country skiing in Whiteshell Provincial Park

 - A park pass is required.
 The cost is $4 though it’s a bit of a pain to get hold of unless you’re a local.
 Many of the Canadian Tire and Walmart stores in the Winnipeg area sell the pass.
 The Parks office sells passes but its closed on the weekend.
 In Falcon Lake you can purchase passes at Falcon Beach Auto or Lumber Building Supplies.
 I think they need an easier system in place.